jarrekk/Jalpc/README.md

 ### Enjoy

-I hope you enjoy using Jack's blog.
+I hope you enjoy using Jalpc.
 If you encounter any issues, please feel free to let me know by creating an issue.
 I'd love to help.

-## Upgrading Jack's blog
+## Upgrading Jalpc

-Jack's blog is always being improved by its users, so sometimes one may need to upgrade.
+Jalpc is always being improved by its users, so sometimes one may need to upgrade.

 ### Ensure there's an upstream remote